VHRanger/AvxAlgorithms/README.md

 # AvxAlgorithms
-A repo for high performance AVX vectorized algorithms
+A repo for AVX algorithms